INDIANAPOLIS - A testing error has invalidated hundreds of student ISTEP+ math scores around the state, including at three area schools.

 She explained that schools received guidance on calculators that seemed different than previous years.
 Two people in the district called the company separately to verify the information and were told by Pearson to proceed as directed.

 So when the test began the calculator icon came up on the screen for students who shouldn't have been allowed to use a calculator.
 Some special education students are provided calculators as an accommodation.

 Vaughn said two other schools in the district luckily hadn't started testing before the error was realized.

 Pearson said it is aware of the "isolated issues" having to do with calculator accommodations.

-The problem affected 20 schools, including New Haven Middle School and Emmanuel-St. Michael Lutheran School in Fort Wayne.
+It affected only 20 schools out of hundreds, including New Haven Middle School and Emmanuel-St. Michael Lutheran School in Fort Wayne

 Molly Deuberry, communications director for the Department of Education, didn't have an overall number of students affected.